 Simon Stevinplein 19 |8000 BRUGES

-Our back-to-the-roots alternative against the standardisation of industrial tasts.
+Our back-to-the-roots alternative against the standardisation of industrial tastes.
 We’re proud of it!

 Obviously we also want you to get to know the small niches of other cocoa farmers.
 This bean to bar production also happens in our shop, but with limited amounts of cocoa beans from little family companies we personally visited since cocoa-hopping has become an essential part of our expeditions.
 The harmony of subtle tastes in different kinds of beans seems endless, surely you will find one to your taste!

 The building was known as a hostel, called 'Het witte peerd' in 1701.
-Guillaume van Lee visited the hostel after he had stolen a big, silver box with 400 hosts in the Church of Saint-Salvator on15th June 1700.
-The threw the 400 hosts into the toilet of the hostel and sold the silver box in Sluis.
+Guillaume van Lee visited the hostel after he had stolen a big, silver box with 400 hosts in the Church of Saint-Salvator on 15th June 1700.
+Then threw the 400 hosts into the toilet of the hostel and sold the silver box in Sluis.
 He quickly ate four hosts, which he found in his pocket, by himself.